PSLCL/testing-framework/docs/design/templates.md

 A template is instantiated by the [Test Runner Service](test_runner_service.md) in order to use it as a test run or to be used by another template.
 Template instances continue to exist until the Test Runner Service releases them.

 A template is instantiated by executing all of its steps.
-Steps within the same set may be executed in parallel.
+Steps within the same set may be executed in parallel and in any order.
 All steps in a set must [complete](template_commands.md) before the next set of steps are executed.
 This means that each step should be in a set that is executed after any sets containing steps that it is dependent on.
 For example, A [*deploy*](template_commands.md#deploy) command should belong to a set that is executed after the set containing the [Bind](template_commands.md#bind) command for the
 [Machine](resources.md) that it references.

+Template instantiation will fail if any steps are encountered which cannot be parsed.

 ##Template Reuse